elicia4/linux_notes/README.md

 # notes-on-docker
-I sum up various guides on docker and docker-related stuff here
+These are notes on docker guides and docker-related stuff